|

 Election of Directors and Officers

-Section 1.
-A member in good standing of this Association who intends to run for a Director position must file with the Secretary of the Association by written notice 90 days prior to the annual meeting in order to allow sufficient time for the secretary to send those names to the Departments of members within that district in preparation for the caucus vote (or Delegate Proxy vote) at the annual meeting of the Association.
-The delegates from each district in which the Director’s term has expired, shall caucus and elect a Director who is a member of a Department of that District who has filed ninety (90) days prior to the annual meeting with the Secretary of the Association.
+Section 2.
+A member who intends to run for a Director position must file with the Secretary of the Association by written notice 90 days prior to the annual meeting in order to allow sufficient time for the secretary to send those names to the Departments of members within that District in preparation for the caucus vote (or Delegate Proxy vote) at the annual meeting of the Association.
+The delegates from each district in which the Director’s term has expired, shall caucus and elect a Director who is a member of the association of that District who has filed ninety (90) days prior to the annual meeting with the Secretary of the Association.
 Each caucus shall select a presiding officer from its members who shall thereafter conduct the caucus business in accordance with rules of Parliamentary Procedure.
 All caucus issues shall be resolved by a majority vote of the caucus members present and the Proxy votes from that District’s delegates that may pertain to those issues (including elections).

-Section 2.
-The officers of the Association shall be a President, a Vice President, a Secretary and a Treasurer, each of whom shall be elected at the Organizational Meeting of the Board of Directors which shall be held immediately following the Annual Meeting each year.
+Section 4.
+The officers of the Association shall be a President, a Vice President, a Secretary and a Treasurer, each of whom will be elected at the Organizational Meeting of the Board of Directors which shall be held immediately following the Annual Meeting each year.

 Section 5.
 Five (5) directors shall constitute a quorum for the transaction of business at either regular or special meetings of the Board of Directors.